Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

     Other questions you can try:

-    * `Assuming no air resistance, if I drop a penny from the height of the Sears Tower, how long does it take to reach the ground?`
+    * `Assuming no air resistance, if I drop a penny from the top of the Space Needle, how long does it take to reach the ground?`
-    * `The Chicago Cubs baseball team had a record of 83 wins and 79 losses this season.
+    * `The Seattle Seahawks American football team had a record of 10 wins and 7 losses last season.
 What was their winning percentage?`

 ### Ask questions about a CSV file